-And, besides the cycling and walking trails that encircle the lake, people also use it for sailing.
+Besides the cycling and walking trails that encircle the lake, people also use it for sailing.
 The two beaches on this lake make it even more famous, especially for visitors during the hot summer.

 On the northern side of this incredible lake, there is also a bandshell offering snacks and live entertainment.
 This would be an awesome lake to live on.
 Want to see why we love this lake so much?
 Watch our full YouTube video on Lake Harriet and what makes it so special.

 6. Lake Superior

 Although not quite ideal for swimming, especially since it’s always cold, there are numerous other activities, such as fishing, canoeing, and kayaking.
 And if you come during winter, ice fishing and skating will be part of the recreational activities.

 5. Lake Pepin

-Other unique features on this lake include:
+Other unique features of this lake include:

 - Three marinas on the Minnesota side of the lake